-1. Did you know that Yellowstone sits atop one of the world’s largest volcanoes?
+Did you know that Yellowstone sits atop one of the world’s largest volcanoes?
 The Yellowstone caldera, left behind by an eruption 640,000 years ago, is approximately 1,000 square miles.
 That’s roughly the size of Rhode Island!

 Did you know that the president, Ulysses S. Grant, signed the Yellowstone Park Act in 1872 creating the world’s first national park?
 Amazingly, there were only three expeditions that explored the area over the years of 1869 – 1871 prior to Yellowstone being protected.
 Thank goodness for great foresight so we can continue to enjoy this special park to this day!

 Did you know that Old Faithful is the most famous geyser on earth, yet it’s not the tallest geyser in the park?
 Steamboat Geyser is the world’s tallest active geyser and it’s located in Norris Geyser Basin, about an hour’s drive (with no buffalo jams) from Old Faithful.
 However, Steamboat’s eruptions are unpredictable and you have to be pretty darn lucky to witness its nearly 400-foot high blast, whereas Old Faithful’s eruptions predictably stick to a schedule; hence, its famous name!

 6. Did you know that there isn’t one place in the park where you can see both the Upper and Lower Falls of the Yellowstone River at the same time?
 This is because after plunging 109 feet over the Upper Falls, the Yellowstone River makes a large S-turn before it plunges another 308 feet over the Lower Falls.
 Our favorite spot to view the Upper Falls – the brink!
 Our favorite spot to view the Lower Falls – Artist Point.

 Did you know that the two best locations for spotting wildlife (at least, in our humble opinion!) are the Lamar Valley on the northeast side of the park and Hayden Valley in the central part of Yellowstone?
 We haul along our spotting scopes to search for wolves in Lamar and keep a close eye out for lumbering bears in Hayden Valley.
 However, you can see any of Yellowstone’s wildlife in either valley (and throughout the park), so keep your eyes peeled!

 Did you know that Grand Prismatic Spring is the third largest hot spring in the world?
 It’s located in the Midway Geyser Basin and is 121 feet deep; this spring could swallow a 10+ story building!

 It’s our favorite national park!
-This wonderland has delighted visitors for over 150 years and can only truly be appreciated through your five senses.
+This wonderland has delighted visitors for over 150 years and can only be truly appreciated through your five senses.